-How is Jesus the second Adam?In 1 Corinthians 15:45-49 we read that Jesus is the second Adam: "Thus it is written, 'The first man Adam became a living being'; the last Adam became a life-giving spirit.
+How is Jesus the last (or second) Adam?In 1 Corinthians 15:45-49 we read that Jesus is the last (some use "second") Adam: "Thus it is written, 'The first man Adam became a living being'; the last Adam became a life-giving spirit.
 But it is not the spiritual that is first but the natural, and then the spiritual.
 The first man was from the earth, a man of dust; the second man is from heaven.
 As was the man of dust, so also are those who are of the dust, and as is the man of heaven, so also are those who are of heaven.
 Just as we have borne the image of the man of dust, we shall also bear the image of the man of heaven."
-In what ways is Jesus the second Adam?
+In what ways is Jesus the last Adam?

 The 1 Corinthians 15 passage shares the following similarities: First, Adam was a living being; Jesus is a life-giving being.
 Second, Adam was from the dust; Jesus, the second Adam, is from heaven.
 This passage shows that just as Adam was a natural being and Jesus was a spiritual being, so we likewise must be changed from a natural being to a spiritual being, transformed through Jesus Christ.

 The larger context of this chapter speaks of the future resurrection of believers and the kind of body believers will have.
 The resurrected body will be like the resurrected body of Jesus, not like the physical bodies people have in this life.
 First Corinthians 15:56-57 state, "The sting of death is sin, and the power of sin is the law.
 But thanks be to God, who gives us the victory through our Lord Jesus Christ."